GoogleCloudPlatform/cortex-data-foundation/README.md

 [Google Cloud Cortex Framework](https://cloud.google.com/solutions/cortex) helps you accelerate business insights and outcomes with less risk, complexity, and cost with reference architectures, packaged solution deployment content, and integration services to kickstart your data and AI cloud journey.

 ## About Cortex Data Foundation
-**Cortex Data Foundation** is the core architectual component of the Cortex Framework reference architecture and provides packaged analytics artifacts which can be automatically deployed for use with [Google Cloud BigQuery](https://cloud.google.com/bigquery).
+**Cortex Data Foundation** is the core architectural component of the Cortex Framework reference architecture and provides packaged analytics artifacts that can be automatically deployed for use with [Google Cloud BigQuery](https://cloud.google.com/bigquery).

 ![Cortex framework](images/cortex_framework.png)

-This repository contains predfined analytical views and models to accelerate the build out of an enterprise wide data foundation in BigQuery.
+This repository contains predefined analytical views and models to accelerate the build out of an enterprise wide data foundation in BigQuery.
 The data sources and models available are depicted in the entity-relationship diagrams below:

 #### Operational related data sources
 -  [SAP ECC](images/erd_ecc.png) ([PDF](docs/erd_ecc.pdf))